-The Pattern Sequencer is used to create a song's overall progress by defining the order in which the various patterns are played.
-A song begins with the pattern at very top of the Pattern Sequencer.
+The Pattern Sequencer crafts a song's overall progress by defining the order in which the various patterns are played.
+A song begins with the pattern at very top of the sequence.
 When this pattern has finished, the next in the sequence is started.
 This carries on until the final pattern has played and the end of the song is reached.
-At this point, a song can either loop back to the beginning again and keep playing or be made to just stop.
+At this point, a song can either loop back to the beginning again or just stop.

 The sequencer refers to patterns via their number.
-When you begin creating a new song there will be only one pattern present: "0".
-If you want to repeat this pattern, then simply create a new pattern "0".
+Patterns of different values hold different content within them, while patterns that share a number contain identical content.
+When you begin creating a new song there will be only a single empty pattern present: "0".

 The pattern which you're currently editing in the Pattern Editor is shown in the Pattern Sequencer with a shaded border around it.
-To the left of each pattern number is a play button which allows you to start playing from a specific position in the sequence.
-To the right of each pattern number are two arrows which change the value of the pattern number.
+On the far left of the interface is the sequence number, which also doubles as a pattern trigger button.
+At the immediate left and right of the pattern number are two arrows which change its value.
 You can also double-click on the number and type in a new value with the keyboard.